Client Selection for Federated Policy Optimization with Environment Heterogeneity: Error Bound of FAPI

-Note that the error bound in Lemma \ref{lemma:normbarvdiffvi} matches that of the policy evaluation phase of API.
-This motivates us to further obtain an API-style error bound for the policy improvement phase of FAPI.
+Note that the approximation error in (\ref{eq:delta}) matches that of the policy evaluation of API (\ref{eq:apipe}).
+This motivates us to further obtain an API-style approximation error for the policy improvement phase of FAPI.
 We consider two variants of FAPI: FAPI with federated policy evaluation (Algorithm \ref{alg:FAPI1}) and FAPI without federated policy evaluation (Algorithm \ref{alg:FAPI2}).
-They lead to different error bounds of the policy improvement phase as shown by Lemma \ref{lemma:wfpepieb} and Lemma \ref{lemma:wofpepieb}, respectively. \begin{lemma} With federated policy evaluation, let $\bar{\epsilon} = \sum_{n=1}^{N} q_{n} \epsilon_{n}$, the sequence $\left(\pi^{t}\right)_{t=0}^{\infty}$ generated by Algorithm \ref{alg:FAPI1} satisfies
+Algorithm \ref{alg:FAPI1} is communication inefficient in practice since it introduces an extra round of communication for policy evaluation (lines 3 - 8 in Algorithm \ref{alg:FAPI1}).
+The two algorithms lead to different approximation errors of the policy improvement phase as will be shown by Lemma \ref{lemma:wfpepieb} and Lemma \ref{lemma:wofpepieb}, respectively.